 White Pie is located just around the corner from the brothers’ well-known Uptown eatery, Dos Santos, and features an open and airy dining room with white washed walls and an eye-catching chandelier made of glass bottles.
 But the real star of the space is the semi-circle bar area encompassing the stately Acunto Napoli wood burning brick oven.
 Slide onto one of the barstools and you’ll have a prime vantage point to spying each and every one of White Pie’s pizzas being fired to order.

 While previously diners has to wait until dinnertime to get there hands on one of the thin crust, irregular shaped New Haven-style pizzas, White Pie recently extended hours and is now open for lunch 11am – 3pm Monday – Friday.
-To celebrate the introduction of the afternoon menu, for the remainder of the month of June, all lunch pizzas will be sold for $10.

 Those trying to balance out the carb-loading during lunch will want to order the excellent Caesar Salad ($8) made of baby gems lightly tossed in a bagna cauda sauce and sprinkled with a healthy pile of Parmesan Reggiano shavings.